 A large scale study was undertaken, with 7.422 people involved, which resulted in the conclusion that "the more severe gamers' gambling problem was, the more likely they were to spend large amounts of money on loot boxes".

-Furthermore, the study showed that loot boxes are psychologically akin to gambling, so the next time EA tries to shove non-arguments down your throat by saying they are not gambling
+Furthermore, the study showed that loot boxes are psychologically akin to gambling, so the next time EA tries to shove non-arguments down your throat by

 because they don't offer cash outs, you can throw